quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 and massive interconnectivity (synapses).

 Neural networks & circuits - 3lbs of ugly gray matter in the brain is a vast diversity of degenerate neuron cells which grow, interconnect, migrate and die in great numbers.
 A diminutive few of these vast possibilities of networks & circuits differentially and unpredictably survive.
 The fine details of the circuitry in each individual brain will be quite different.
 Such variability would be catastrophic in any mechanical computational system, where exactness and reproducibility are of the essence.
-But in an evolving system variation and diversity is not unexplained noise, degeneracy is not a waste of time and energy, it is essential for adaptation.
+But in an evolving system, variation & diversity is not unexplained noise, degeneracy is not a waste of time & energy ... diversity & choice are essential for adaptation.

 internal body signals developing into a direct control systems for temperature, blood pressure, digestion, breathing, running ...